TSiu88/TravelAPI/README.md

 - Get the most popular travel destinations by number of reviews or by overall rating
 - PUT and DELETE reviews if it matches with user name
 - Get random three destination
+- Struggles:
+  - adding overallrating to cities
+  - sorting column randomly to use skip/take
+- TO DO:
+  [ ] fix 500 internal error when edit/delete w/o username
+  [ ] actual authentication
+  [ ] MVC that calls on API created
+  [ ] Practice what Friday requirements are (need to include authentication, versioning, pagination, Swagger, or CORS)

 #### 3/31/20 Work at Home Summary
 Tiffany Siu, Jiwon Han, and Adela Darmansyah